itbh-at/keycloak-elytron-demo/README.md

 You should reach keycloak site at http://localhost:8180 Please set admin password here.
 Then you can login in master realm.

-In keycloak backend do following
+In the keycloak backend do the following
 - create new realm called "keycloak-elytron-demo"
 - create role called "rest"
 - set rest role in Realm -> Default roles as default role